Our verdict

 Saucony-Triumph-20-forefoot-width

 The gusseted tongue deserves special attention.
-Based on the general users' feedback, it plays its part in keeping the foot nice and locked in place.
+It plays its part in keeping the foot nice and locked in place.

 Saucony-Triumph-20-gusseted-tongue